 Community based Police Officers are encouraged and expected to routinely visit licensed premises within their area.
-Sizeable towns in Moray benefit from a dedicated Weekend Policing Plan to support the night time economy.
+Moray benefits from a dedicated Weekend Policing Plan to support the night time economy.

-Within the reporting period, there were 3893 inspections (visits) to licensed premises within Moray recorded on the InnKeeper system, a marked increase on 3305 the previous year.
+Within the reporting period, there were 1729 inspections (visits) to licensed premises within Moray recorded on the InnKeeper system.
+This is an increase from 546 the previous reporting year, which reflects the increase of trade due to the relaxing of COVID-19 restrictions.